The Spilotro brothers' burial site.

 In Vegas, Spilotro formed the "Hole in the Wall" gang, which carried out a number of burglaries.

-Following the murder of John Roselli in 1976, he was given the task of overseeing the Chicago Outfit's casino profits.
+Following the murder of John Roselli in 1976, he was given the task of overseeing the Outfit's casino profits.
 At the time, a number of casinos in the city were allowing the family to "skim" cash off the top of their undeclared revenues.

 However, Spilotro was a violent and troublesome individual.
-Instead of focusing on the skimming operation, he often became involved in street crime.
+Instead of focusing on running the skimming operation, he often became involved in street crime.

 In 1986, one of the leaders of the outfit, Joey Aiuppa, was convicted of skimming and sentenced to 28 years in prison.
 When Aiuppa was found guilty, high-ranking members of the organization held a meeting to "review" the situation in Las Vegas.